rogthefrog/dotfiles/README.md

 # dotfiles

+Convenience scripts and config files so I don't have to google stuff.

+## ansible

+Ansible playbooks for Linux workstations.
+Old and probably rotten.

 ## dotfiles

 Copy `./dotfiles/*` into `~/` then either `source` them or start a new bash session.

+## git

+Bash script to set up git preferences.

+## onlyoffice

+Install script for OnlyOffice Desktop Editors that installs dependencies first.

+## ulauncher

+Install script for launcher app ULauncher that installs dependencies first.

 ## vscode

-VS Code settings.
-Code likely rotten.

-## ansible

-Ansible playbooks to automate Linux workstation setups.
-Code likely rotten.
+Old settings for Visual Studio Code.
+Not updated, probably rotten.

 ## ux

-Miscellaneous tweaks to make a Linux workstation look and feel usable.
-Instructions in README files therein.
+Miscellaneous scripts and config files to enhance the user experience of Linux workstations.

+### albert

+Nord color schemes for Albert launcher.

+### fonts

+Installer for Microsoft Core Fonts.

 ### kde

 Color scheme for KDE Plasma.

-### albert

-Nord color schemes for Albert launcher.